railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Open ERP's project management tools enable you to handle the definition of tasks and the specification of requirements for those tasks, efficient allocation of resources to the requirements, project planning, scheduling and automatic communication with partners.

 All projects are hierarchically structured.
-You can review all of the projects from the menu  *Project Management > All Projects*  .
-To view a project's plans, select a project line and then click  *Print* .
-Then select  *Gantt diagram*  to obtain a graphical representation of the plan.
+You can review all of the projects from the menu :menuselection:`Project Management --> All Projects`.
+To view a project's plans, select a project line and then click :guilabel:`Print`.
+Then select :guilabel:`Gantt diagram` to obtain a graphical representation of the plan.

 .. figure:: images/familiarization_project_gantt.png
    :align: center